exercism/python/CONTRIBUTING.md

   - for changes across multiple exercises, even if they are typos or small.
   - anything that is going to require doing a lot of work (_on your part or the maintainers part_).
 - Follow coding standards found in [PEP8][PEP8] (["For Humans" version here][pep8-for-humans]).
 - All files should have a proper [EOL][EOL] at the end.
-This means one carriage return at the end of the final line of text in files.
+This means one carriage return at the end of the final line.
 - Otherwise, watch out &nbsp;⚠️&nbsp; for trailing spaces, extra blank lines, extra spaces, and spaces in blank lines.
-- Continuous Integration is going to run **a lot** of checks on your PR.
-Pay attention to the failures, try to understand and fix them.
+- Continuous Integration is going to run **a lot** of checks.
+Pay attention to failures & try to understand and fix them.
 - If you need help, comment in the PR or issue.&nbsp; 🙋🏽‍♀️ &nbsp;  The maintainers are happy to help troubleshoot.